Low-back pain is common, but it’s also manageable

 By contrast, activities that strengthen the “corset” of muscles that support the spine and help them work in a coordinated manner have the opposite effect.
 Functional training, which prepares the body for everyday activities such as hefting a bag of groceries, is one example.

 “Being moderately physically active, whether that be walking, swimming, biking, or other activities, can mitigate or reduce the onset of back pain, or at least minimize the impact of it when it’s there,” Trask says.
 “Exercise is the only thing that’s been shown to help people long-term,” Rampersaud stresses.
 Consequently, the goal of any treatment—from anti-inflammatories and heat to massage or manipulation—is to help you stay active and do exercises that are appropriate for your back.
-For example, for someone with back-related leg weakness or pain, riding a stationary bike or swimming might be good options, Baath says.
+For example, for someone with back-related leg weakness or pain, riding a stationary bike or swimming might be good options, Bath says.

 When it comes to treatments and exercise, one size does not fit all.